 Intervention program

-EmotiPlay is a computer-based psych-educational program, that teaches recognition and understanding of emotions to children with ASD.
-EmotiPlay’s storyline includes the professor and his assistant, Max, inviting the users to be explorers in a research camp, and research the different emotional cues.
-The first two units are devoted to introduction to emotions and then there are 7 units, each to a different emotion (happy, sad.
-Anger, surprise, pride, kind and unfriendly are joined lesson).
-In every unit there are 4 lessons: introduction to the target emotion.
-Facial expression.
-Tone of voice and body language.
-Total of 36 lessons, that are administered twice a week for 18 weeks (examples on appendix 2).
-The lessons are taught in a class setting, each lesson has 4 main components: 1.
-A short animated video of the professor and Max to introduce the lesson subject 2.
-Human actors’ videos / recordings to observe and explore the target emotion cues 3.
-Fun activities for practicing the emotional cues 4.
-Group discussion
+EmotiPlay is a computer-based, psych-educational program that teaches recognition and understanding of emotions to children with ASD.
+EmotiPlay’s storyline includes the professor and his assistant, Max, inviting the users to be explorers in a research camp and research different emotional cues.
+The first two units are devoted to an introduction to emotions and then there are seven units, each revolving around a different emotion (happiness, sadness, anger, surprise, pride, with kindness and unfriendliness treated in a single lesson).
+E unit includes four lessons: introduction to the target emotion; facial expressions; tone of voice, and body language.
+A total of 36 lessons, are administered twice a week for 18 weeks (see Appendix 2).
+The lessons are taught in a class setting, and each lesson has four main components: 1) A short animated video of the professor and Max introducing the lesson subject; 2) videos/ recordings of human actors to observe and explore target emotion cues; 3) interactive activities for practicing emotional cues; and 4) group discussion.

 Procedure

-The research will be approved by the ethics committee at Bar-Ilan university and the
+The research will be approved by the ethics committee at Bar-Ilan University and the Office of the Chief Scientist for Education.

-משרד המדען הראשי לחינוך??